DanVi007/gpa-calc/README.md

 # gpa-calc

 A website that helps you calculate your grade point average.
-The website will initially be in norwegian and support norwegian university grades.
+The website will initially be in Norwegian and support Norwegian university grades.

 ## Features

-- [ ] UI for calculating gpa.
+- [ ] UI for calculating GPA.
 - [ ] Persist courses.
 - [ ] Support different scenarios, like what happens if I get an A in X.
 - [ ] Host website.